user-grinch/FastLoader/README.md

 > This behavior is made possible by the latest version of [Silent’s ASI Loader](https://gtaforums.com/topic/523982-relopensrc-silents-asi-loader/page/5/#findComment-1072560173),> which guarantees load order of `.asi` plugins.

-🧹 Do **not** rename `FastLoader.asi`, and make sure it's placed in the main GTA SA directory to ensure it loads early.
+🧹 Do **not** rename `$fastloader.asi`, and make sure it's placed in the main GTA SA directory to ensure it loads early.

-📚 More file format details are available in the project Wiki.
+📚 File format details are available in the project Wiki.

 ---

-## 🧪 Advanced Features

-### 🔊 `gtasa_vehicleAudioSettings.cfg` support

-Tired of manually adding lines to `data/gtasa_vehicleAudioSettings.cfg`?Just place a `.txt` file(s) in ModLoader – FastLoader will find it and merge the contents into the correct spot in the original file **automatically**.

-> Works seamlessly with ModLoader – no manual editing required.

----

-### 🚗 `cargrp.dat` support

-Unlike `handling.cfg` or `vehicles.dat`, **ModLoader doesn’t support merging** for `cargrp.dat`.That’s why FastLoader includes smart logic to:

-- Detect specially formatted `cargrp.txt` files inside ModLoader
-- Merge their contents directly into `cargrp.dat` at runtime
-- Ensure proper, balanced vehicle group spawning

-> ✅ No crashes.
-No manual merging.
-Just drop and drive.

----

-### 🧱 `object.dat` crash fix & merge support

-ModLoader has a **known bug** when trying to merge `object.dat`, often causing crashes.FastLoader fixes this:

-- Automatically detects `object.txt` files in ModLoader
-- Merges lines safely with the main `object.dat`
-- Now you can safely use:
-  - **ProperFixes**
-  - **NextGen Remaster Effects**
-  - **Combat FX Upgrade**
-  - **Project Props**

-> 🔐 Say goodbye to `object.dat` crashes – FastLoader handles it for you.

----

 ### 🗺️ Future File Support

 Support for more `.dat` and config files is planned – stay tuned for updates!

----

-## 🔧 Troubleshooting

-- Logs are saved in `FastLoader.log` in your game directory
-- Check for missing models or incorrectly named files
-- For advanced debugging, enable CLEO+ and use `LOGPRINT` commands

 ---